jharwell/cosm/docs/config/swarm-manager.rst

    * - ``nest_acq_strategy``

-     - The strategies robots can use to acquire nests in the arena.
+     - Diagnostic metrics for the strategies robots can use to acquire nests in the arena.

      - append